 Why is it important to understand and reflect on the analytics maturity?
 As it gets higher, it pushes for better decisions, more substantial business impact, and greater return on investment on your analytic systems.
 A honest self-evaluation focused on the depth of analysis your business is capable of performing is a condition for growth and improvement in the data-driven world.

-Even at the early stages of analytical literacy, the data must be read with specific goals in mind.
-In business, these goals are reflected by KPIs, or key performance indicators - (a set of) measurable values tracked to evaluate the progress towards them.
+Even at the early stages of analytical literacy, one must read the data with specific goals in mind.
+In business, these goals are reflected by KPIs (key performance indicators) – measurable values tracked to evaluate the progress towards them.

-As a digital manager, you primarily focus the attention on low-level KPIs, covering the performance of one department, for example, marketing.
-You strive to
+As a digital manager, you primarily focus on low-level KPIs, covering the performance of one department, for example, marketing.
+You strive to:

 a) Increase the organic traffic by 30% by the end of the year, or